 This is the design for the wrap that covered the hood of the delivery van

 The company has utilized their previous branding well.
 They have vehicle wraps for their delivery vans.
 There are large window graphics.
 All of their products go out with branded labels.
-The example above is the hood graphic for one of the vans.
+The example on the left is the hood graphic for one of the vans.
 Here you can see the use of a sourced rainbow graphic that is prevalent amongst their branding.
 This very striking colorful image forced the company to use a white or black logo to have contrast against the background.